nmooser/PV_Simulator/source/README.rst

 main.py
 ~~~~~~~~~~~~~~

+connection to rabitMQ broker is initialized in meter.py
+assumes the broker is running on localhost, listening at port 5672

 .. code-block::

     values = meter.createDayMeterValues() # Creates random power values for one day & writes it into an array as json expressions